mstksg/inCode/copy/entries/huffman-1.md

 we mean "combine these two actions into one big action that feeds the resulting state of the left side into the beginning state of the right side.")

-Anyways, see that we can "drop" a call to `listQueueState` inside a sequence of stateful actions, and it'll just process the queue and leave it for the next action to use.
+Anyways, see that we can just plop a call to `listQueueState` inside a sequence of stateful actions, and it'll just process the queue and leave it for the next action to use.

 If we had used `listQueue` as a "pure" fold...this is a bit harder to do.
 You'd have to rewrite `listQueue` to take in any arbitrary "starting